johnkerl/word-finder/README.md

 * The 10K through 40K lists were found on a web search.
 * The 300K list is one I&rsquo;ve accumulated over the years, from multiple sources I&rsquo;ve lost track of.
 * The Finnegan list is taken from an online corpus of <i>Finnegans Wake</i>.
+* There are some non-English lists I found on the web.
+There is a skew toward languages I have some personal familiarity with.

 ## On-line help